liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 Now your device can obtain the `Device` object and the dimensions of a device.
 Of course this is just an example; you can acquire many other values that take care of the pesky problems that arise when sending content to different devices.
-Youcan refer to the Device javadocs mentioned above for assistance.
+You can refer to the Device javadocs mentioned above for assistance.
 Let's look at some device capabilities next.

 ### Device capabilities

-Most of the capabilities of a device can be detected, but this depends on the device detection implementation you're using.
+Most of the capabilities of a device can be detected, depending on the device detection implementation you're using.
 For the Device Recognition plugin, you can view its device database's (WURFL) list of capabilities [here](http://www.scientiamobile.com/wurflCapability/tree).
 For an example, you can obtain the capability of a brand name by using this code: